 Cheaper & Cheerful

-There’s loads of bars here to try, but no pub crawl would be complete without visiting O’Sharkeys, Smithy's, Sphere Bar, Etalon rum Bar and The Underground Bar.
+There’s loads of bars in Alpe d'Huez to try, but no pub crawl would be complete without visiting O’Sharkeys, Smithy's, Sphere Bar, Etalon rum Bar and The Underground Bar.
 If you want to stay up until the sun rises then you’ll be at the Igloo Bar that gets crazier and crazier all the way until the 6am closing time.

 For the ultimate on-the-mountain apres it's got to be La Folie Douce.
 The huge mountain terrace has plenty of space to dance around in your ski boots and boasts spectacular views of the surrounding mountains.
 This is my favourite Folie location due to the one easy blue run back into town so you can party until the bar closes without worrying about making it back for last lifts.